stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fieldtoa/get_removeentryformatting/_index.md

 ---
+title: Aspose::Words::Fields::FieldToa::get_RemoveEntryFormatting method
-title: get_RemoveEntryFormatting
+linktitle: get_RemoveEntryFormatting
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets whether to remove the formatting of the entry text in the document from the entry in the table of authorities.
+description: Aspose::Words::Fields::FieldToa::get_RemoveEntryFormatting method.
+Gets or sets whether to remove the formatting of the entry text in the document from the entry in the table of authorities in C++.
 type: docs
 weight: 66
 url: /cpp/aspose.words.fields/fieldtoa/get_removeentryformatting/